mozilla/gecko-dev/docs/contributing/data-review.rst

 **Everything that lands in mozilla-central that adds or expands data collection must go through the data review process.**

+The data review process is in place to ensure we follow Firefox's :doc:`standards for data collection <data-collection>`.

 This will require assessing the sensitivity of the data that is being collected, and going through the `sensitive data collection process <https://wiki.mozilla.org/Data_Collection#Step_3:_Sensitive_Data_Collection_Review_Process>`__